jthweb/Test_Contest_PC2/CONTRIBUTING.md

 # 🙌 Contributing Guide

-Thanks for considering contributing to **PC² Setup Docs for JThweb Contests**! 🚀
+Thanks for considering contributing to **PC² Setup Docs Contests**! 🚀

 ## 🧰 Ways to Contribute